-New fault finder and monitoring system give the capability of observing the required data from different parts of the robot without any connecting to the robot, also continuously reporting the available information on the CAN network and save them on SMD card.
+We have a fault finder and monitoring system that give the capability of observing the required data from different parts of the robot without any connecting to the robot, also continuously reporting the available information on the CAN network and save them on SMD card.
 This module would be developed for new extensions like real-time system check or some manual command.